Metrizable uniform spaces: Metrizable uniform spaces

-\begin{definition}[Uniform covers] A cover $C$ of a metric space $M$ is said to be {\it uniform} if there exists a positive number $\lambda$ such that every subset of $M$ of diameter $<\lambda$ is contained in some $U\in C$; such a $\lambda$ is called a {\it Lebesgue number} of $C$.
-Note that if a cover $C$ of $M$ is refined by the cover $C_\eps$ by all balls of radius $\eps$, then $C$ is uniform (with Lebesgue number $\eps$); and conversely, every uniform cover of $M$ with Lebesgue number $\lambda$ is refined by $C_{\lambda/2}$.
+A cover $C$ of a metric space $M$ is said to be {\it uniform} if there exists a positive number $\lambda$ such that every subset of $M$ of diameter $<\lambda$ is contained in some $U\in C$; such a $\lambda$ is called a {\it Lebesgue number} of $C$.
+Let us note that if a cover $C$ of $M$ is refined by the cover $C_\eps$ by all open balls of radius $\eps$, then $C$ is uniform (with Lebesgue number $\eps$); and conversely, every uniform cover of $M$ with Lebesgue number $\lambda$ is refined by $C_{\lambda/3}$.